 Educational programmes at a higher vocational educational establishment are free of charge.
 This means that the establishment cannot charge tuition fees.
 However, you will have to pay for literature and other study materials in the same way as on a university programme.

-CSN for higher education consists of two different types of student finance: student grant and student loan.
+Student finance for higher education consists of two different types: student grant and student loan.
 You can choose whether you only want to apply for the grant or if you also want to apply for the loan.
 You must repay the student loan.
 You can find information about how to apply for student finance on the CSN website.

-If you are a citizen of another EU/EEA country, or a member of the family of an EU/EEA citizen, you may in certain situations be regarded as the equivalent of a Swedish citizen and thereby be entitled to student finance from Sweden.
+However, if you are a citizen of another EU/EEA country, or a member of the family of an EU/EEA citizen, you may in certain situations be regarded as the equivalent of a Swedish citizen and therefore be entitled to student finance from Sweden.
 Contact CSN for more information.

-If you receive Swedish student finance, the finance is tax-free.
+If you receive Swedish student finance, the amount you receive is tax-free.

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.